gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 ```

 ### Request configuration
-The default configuration for requests again a `Service` instance can be overridden via the `requests` property in the `Service` configuration.
+The default configuration for requests against a `Service` instance can be overridden via the `requests` property in the `Service` configuration.

 #### Default request configuration